kantharia/web/develop/documentation/1-get-started.md

 emitter.on('connect', function(){
     emitter.subscribe({
         key: "<channel key>",
-        channel: "chat"
+        channel: "chat",
+        last: 5
     });
 });
 ```

 A client can connect to a complete channel, or single- or multi-level filtering can be used.

-## Single-level Filtering

-Suppose messages have been published to channel `house/firstfloor/bedroom1/temperature`.
-A client can receive all messages related to temperature at the first floor by subscribing to channel `house/firstfloor/+/temperature` or to receive temperature messages of any floor, it can subscribe to `house/+/+/temperature`.
-The `+` serves as a wildcard and can be placed at any level of a channel name.
-There is no limitation in the number of wildcards used when subscribing, but it can not be used to to replace the root channel (`house` in this case).

-##  Multi-level Filtering
-Looking at the example where messages have been published to channel `house/firstfloor/bedroom1/temperature` again, suppose a client is interested in all messages for `house`.
-In that case the client can simply subscribe to channel `house/`.
-If the client wants to receive all messages of the first floor of `house`, it can subscribe to channel `house/firstfloor/`.
-So by specifying only the first part of a complete channel, Emitter assumes you want to subscribe to all sub channels too.
-Note that the last slash is not required, the behavior is the same with or without the slash.
+The `last` argument is optional.
+It defines how many messages are retrieved from storage at the moment of connecting.
+If the argument is omitted, no messages are retrieved from history.
+This will only work if the channel key authorizations are defined to give access for retrieving from history.
+When retrieving from history, the last created messages are retrieved, they are retrieved in the same sequence at which they were stored.

 ## Unsubscribing from Channels